pniedzwiedzinski/bazy/README.md

 ### usage with nix

-If you have nix with direnv setup correctly then to setup the env run `direnv allow .`
+If you have nix with direnv set up correctly, then to setup the env run `direnv allow .`

 ```sh
 docker-compose up -d